jarecoo/practice/notes.md

     - “I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross (Applicable first to yourself)
     - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK
     - “Hate is too great a burden to bear” -MLK
+    - “‘Don’t be ashamed of needing help.
+You have a duty to fulfill just like a soldier on the wall of battle.
+So what if you are injured and can’t climb up without another soldier’s help?’ -Marcus Aurelius, Meditations, 7.7 No one ever said you were born with all the tools you’d need to solve every problem you’d face in life…You can ask anyone for help.
+You don’t have to face everything on your own.”
+TDS p.182
 - Romanic Love and Empathy for Others
     - “I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross
     - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK